SQL Workshop

 So maybe not too impressive.
 Let's try some magic tricks.
 Maybe we can start by

-ing them BY
+ORDERing them BY title.

 SELECT albums.Title